apache/atlas/README.txt

    $ export MAVEN_OPTS="-Xms2g -Xmx2g"
    $ mvn clean install

-   # currently few tests might fail in some environments
-   # (timing issue?), the community is reviewing and updating
-   # such tests.
-   #
-   # if you see test failures, please run the following command:
-      $ mvn clean -DskipTests install

    $ mvn clean package -Pdist

 3. After above build commands successfully complete, you should see the following files